microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamChannelMessage.md

 		}
 	)
 }
-Update-MgTeamChannelMessage -TeamId $teamId -ChannelId $channelId -ChatMessageId $chatMessageId -BodyParameter $params
+Update-MgBetaTeamChannelMessage -TeamId $teamId -ChannelId $channelId -ChatMessageId $chatMessageId -BodyParameter $params
 ```

-This example shows how to use the Update-MgTeamChannelMessage Cmdlet.
+This example shows how to use the Update-MgBetaTeamChannelMessage Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS